This startup is making customized sexual harassment training that it says employees won’t hate (or forget) – TechCrunch

 “I’d been working for Mark43 for four years, and I wasn’t particularly interested in starting a business,” Solmssen says.
 “But I fell in love with Roxanne and this idea, and I came to this thinking that someone needs to make [this training process] better.
 We’re still using the tools and technologies that we’ve had since 1997.”

 So how is what they’re building different than what’s currently available?
 In lots of ways, seemingly.
-For starters, Ethena doesn’t want to employees to “knock it out all at once” in an hour or two of training at the end of each year.
+For starters, Ethena doesn’t want employees to “knock it out all at once” in an hour or two of training at the end of each year.
 Instead, it’s creating what it calls monthly “nudges” that deliver relevant studies and questions on a monthly basis — information that can then be used in an all-hands meeting, for example, helping to reinforce its goals.

 It’s also focused on sending content and questions to people that’s iterative and that evolves based on how an individual responds.
 A new hire might answer very differently than a sponsor of other women within an organization, for example.
 It’s a stark contrast to to the black-and-white scenarios that every employee is typically presented.
 (Think: “Judy and Brian go to a bar after work.”)

 These subtleties are a significant development, argues Petraeus, because “traditional training implicitly tells employees that going to spending time together outside of work is bad for mentorship.
-It’s why you hear things like, ‘I just hired my first female analyst; can I get into an Uber with her when we’re traveling?'”
-Turning every mixed-gender occasion into a potential minefield is “not the message we should be conveying.”
+It’s why you hear things like, ‘I just hired my first female analyst; can I get into an Uber with her when we’re traveling?’ ” Turning every mixed-gender occasion into a potential minefield is “not the message we should be conveying.”

 Yet it’s a message that’s being absorbed.
-According to a survey conducted earlier this year by LeanIn.Org and SurveyMonkey, 60% of managers who are men are now uncomfortable participating in a common work activity with a woman, such as mentoring, working alone, or socializing together.
+According to a survey conducted earlier this year by LeanIn.Org and SurveyMonkey, 60% of managers who are men are now uncomfortable participating in a common work activity with a woman, such as mentoring, working alone or socializing together.
 That’s a 32% jump from a year ago.
-According to that same survey, senior-level men are now 12 times more hesitant to have one-on-one meetings with junior women, 9 times more hesitant to travel together and 6 times more hesitant to have work dinners together.
+According to that same survey, senior-level men are now 12 times more hesitant to have one-on-one meetings with junior women, nine times more hesitant to travel together and six times more hesitant to have work dinners together.

 Even the U.S. Equal Employment Opportunity Commission thinks sexual harassment training has gone wrong somewhere, noting that it hasn’t worked as a prevention tool in part because it’s been too focused on simply avoiding legal liability.
 Indeed, a few years ago, a task force studying harassment in the workplace on behalf of the EEOC concluded that “effective training cannot occur in a vacuum – it must be part of a holistic culture of non-harassment that starts at the top.”
 Similarly, it added, “one size does not fit all: training is most effective when tailored to the specific workforce and workplace and different cohorts of employees.”